Job Standard for COED Assessment, Director

 - Interpretation of national, state policies and interaction with SBOE, SDE, legislature and national TE bodies

-- Engage in research and evaluation efforts for new initiatives like tiered licensure, program impact on student achievement, graduate program impact, and recruitment/retention efforts
+- Engage in research and evaluation efforts for initiatives like program impact on student achievement, graduate program impact, and recruitment/retention efforts

 35% of Time the COED Assessment, Director